High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

 From Figure \ref{fig_miller_4} we can also identify \emph{cycles}.
-Greenhouse gases lead OHC which in turn leads stratospheric aerosols which is itself found to feedback to greenhouse gases passing first through solar activity.
-The connection between G and O is easily understood: as greenhouse gases act as a blocking layer trapping more energy from the sun, the oceans are absorbing more heat as a consequence and this results in an increase in sea surface temperatures and rise of sea level.
-The connection between O and V is also justified.
-Even though we do not find a direct feedback of V on O, there is a cyclic relation among the two outsourced by G. \citet{church2005significant} observed how large volcanic eruptions, emitting aerosols in large quantity, result in rapid reductions in ocean heat content and global mean sea level.
-They bring the example of the eruption of Mount Pinatubo, a stratovolcano in the Philippines, estimating as a consequence of the eruption a reduction in ocean heat content of about $3^*10^{22}$J and a global sea-level fall of about 5 mm.
+GHGs ($G$) are found to lead ocean heat content ($O$), which in turn leads stratospheric aerosols ($V$) which is itself found to feedback to GHGs passing first through solar activity ($S$).
+The connection between $G$ and $O$ can be understood as follows: as GHGs act as a blocking layer trapping more energy from the sun, the oceans are absorbing more heat as a consequence, and this results in an increase in sea surface temperatures and rise of sea level.
+The connection between $O$ and $V$ is also readily justified.
+Even though we do not find a direct feedback of $V$ on $O$, there is a cyclic relation among the two, outsourced by solar activity and GHGs. \citet{church2005significant} observe how large volcanic eruptions, emitting aerosols in large quantities, result in rapid reductions in ocean heat content and global mean sea level.
+They bring the example of the eruption of Mount Pinatubo, a stratovolcano in the Philippines, estimating as a consequence of the eruption a reduction in ocean heat content of about $3^*10^{22}$J and a global sea-level fall of about $5$ mm.
 Over the three years (coinciding with our lag-length) following such an eruption, the estimated decrease in evaporation is of up to $0.1$ mm day$^{-1}$.